Is a press brake retrofit the right fit for your business?

 Do you often manually adjust the ram depth or angle?

 You can increase productivity by adding the ram or Y axis to the backgauge or front gauge system.
-If angles vary within a single part, adding a Y-axis to your press brake lets you change the angle/depth of the ram stroke within 1 single handling of the piece.
+If angles vary within a single part, adding a Y-axis to your press brake lets you change the angle/depth of the ram stroke within one handling of the piece.
 You would no longer need to stack up a pile of parts after making your first angle, then re-work to accommodate a second differing ram depth/angle.
-This feature alone can increase productivity SIGNIFICANTLY, and perhaps allow you to use (1) press brake, rather than 2 next to one another with different ram settings.
+This feature alone can increase productivity significantly, and perhaps allow you to use one press brake, rather than two next to each other with different ram settings.